thestorms/SpringBootJavaFx/README.md

 # SpringBootJavaFx

+# UPDATED
+Replaced spring.factories with META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports

+This was a Spring 2 to Spring 3 change

+**Make sure the case of the file is exact.**

+Then put the ns path to the configuration in the file.

 ### Summary

 The purpose of this project is to determine why a Spring Bean located in a different but local Module cannot be found.